What is Junk silver

 The last time I actually got a silver coin amongst my change for a purchase was at Costco over a decade ago!
 It is taped to my computer screen.

 Nowadays, in the United States, Canada, and the United Kingdom, coins containing silver, but having no collectible value are known as “junk silver.”
 Of course, the word junk is misleading.
-Rare coin dealers started using that label back in the 1970s because the coins do not carry the hefty premiums of numismatic coins.
+Rare coin dealers, banks, and collectors started using that label back in the 1970s because the coins do not carry the hefty premiums of numismatic coins.
 But their silver content makes them anything but junk.

 Precious metals are measured in troy ounces (oz).
 One troy ounce equals slightly more than 31 grams, while a standard ounce (from the Avoirdupois system based upon pounds) equals a bit more than 28 grams.

-Pre 1965 silver coins value depends upon how many troy ounces the coins contain.
-Most U.S. silver coins were made of an alloy containing 90 percent silver and for every dollar of face value there is .715 ounces of pure silver – a number which includes a small allowance for wear.
-So a bag of $1,000 in face value contains 715 ounces.
+Pre-1965 silver coins' value depends upon how many troy ounces the coins contain, i.e. the bulk junk coin collection's weight in silver.
+Most U.S. silver coins from 1964 and prior were made of an alloy containing 90 percent silver and for every dollar of face value, there is .715 ounces of pure silver – a number which includes a small allowance for wear.
+So a bag of antique junk silver with $1,000 in face value contains 715 ounces equalling over $17,800 today.

-Today silver investors eagerly buy so-called “junk” coins because they appreciate the small denominations and the trust and recognizability that comes with official U.S. government issue coinage.
-These traits make it particularly popular with buyers who worry that the U.S. dollar might collapse entirely and that they will need something to barter with.
+Today, silver investors eagerly buy so-called old “junk” coins because they appreciate the small denominations and the trust and recognizability that comes with official U.S. government issue coinage.
+These traits make it particularly popular with any buyer who fears or collector that the U.S. dollar might collapse entirely and questions if they will need something to barter with.

 There's More Than One Way to "Stack Silver"

-You can buy a handful of junk silver at a coin shop and increments as small as $10 face value from national dealers.
+You can buy a handful or roll of junk silver at a coin dealer shop and increments as small as $10 face value from national dealers.
 It’s most commonly sold in heavy canvas bags holding face amounts of $250 - $500 each.
 And a full $1,000 face amount bag weighs around 54 pounds, including the copper.
 The dates are variable, but generally speaking, dimes, quarters, or half-dollars are packed in separate denominations.
-Also consider Walking Liberty half dollars as an investment.
+Also, consider Walking Liberty half dollars as an investment.
+Sometimes the silver dollar is included in "junk silver," but it has more silver than the other coins and does not enjoy the same premium discounts as standard junk silver coins.

-At the moment, lower silver prices have caused premiums on this no-longer-minted-form of silver to rise as a percentage.
+At the moment, lower silver prices have caused premiums on this no-longer-minted form of silver to rise as a percentage.
 Owners of junk silver just aren’t selling right now!
-So expect to pay 13% to 18% over spot for the time being, although premiums should fall when silver prices resume their climb.
+This time to be silver buyers is now while preparing to become sellers later.
+For this reason, expect to pay 13% to 18% over spot for your order in the time being, although premiums should fall when silver stock prices resume their climb.

-Don’t let the fact that you can’t initially afford buying a full bag of “junk silver” dissuade you from getting your personal acquisition program underway.
-Start from whatever level you can afford and keep adding on a regular basis.
-As mega-basketball star and business personality Michael Jordon likes to say:
+Don’t let the fact that you can’t initially afford to buy a full bag of “junk silver” dissuade you from getting your personal acquisition program underway.
+Start from whatever level you can afford and keep adding regularly.

 "Step by step.
 I can't think of any other way of accomplishing anything.”